General Fishing Regulations

 Much fishing in Iowa is done on private waters with permission from the property owner.
 Iowa residents and nonresidents 16 years old and older must have a valid Iowa fishing license to fish private ponds and lakes, and trout streams.
 Only owners or tenants of land and their children under 18 may fish on such lands without a license.
 All anglers on private waters must obey rules and regulations governing fishing, including bag limits, except there is no daily bag limit for bluegill or crappie on private waters.
 Statewide length limits do not apply on private waters.

 Just because the DNR stocked a pond, does not open that pond to public fishing.
-When fishing privately owned waters, ask the property owner for permission to fish, do not block lanes and driveways, close any gates opened, do not damage fences and leave the area clean and litter free.
+When fishing privately owned waters, ask the property owner for permission to fish, leave the area clean and litter free, do not block lanes and driveways, close any gates opened and do not damage fences.

 Frogs - Catching & Selling